pkiel/notebook/_posts/2022-06-28-LangdonSkeletonAnalysis.md

 corals held in the lab over much shorter time frames.
 This is because nursery grown corals grow in the midwater column and are highly porous compared to corals grown in a lab which are affixed to a tag and held stationary in an aquarium.
-Over time, the density will increase, and the amount of this density increase is directly proportional to time in the lab and any experimental conditions (acidified treatment).
+Over time, the density will increase in the lab relative to the nursery, and the amount of this density increase is directly proportional to time in the lab and any experimental conditions (acidified treatment).
 Since there is a difference in these two variables (length of time and control/treatment), we are unable to parse apart the relative significance of each of these factors, particularly with the small sample size present.

 # Skeletal Density Analysis